dora-metrics/pelorus/docs/GettingStarted/QuickstartTutorial.md

 #### Update application

-In this section we will observe application continous delivery and analyze it with Pelorus.
+In this section we will observe application continuous delivery and analyze it with Pelorus.
 Few steps will guide us through this process:

-- [Setting up GitHub Webhook](#github-webhook) that allows to automatically run new builds of your smaple applications when the commit to the source code happens
+- [Setting up GitHub Webhook](#github-webhook) that allows to automatically run new builds of your sample applications when the commit to the source code happens
 - Fixing an issue in the running application and [update the application source code](#update-the-application-source-code)
 - Committing changes to source control
 - Watching the application redeploy with the changes to be captured by Pelorus